 |Tuesday, April 20, 2021||12:00 PM EDT | 9:00 AM PDT | 5:00 PM BST | 6:00 PM CET|

-Join CFRA for a webinar on the potential landmark trial between Epic Games and Apple regarding Apple's App Store policies— including Apple's controversial 30% take rate.
+CFRA hosted a webinar on the potential landmark trial between Epic Games and Apple regarding Apple's App Store policies— including Apple's controversial 30% take rate.
 The trial, — expected to run two-to-three weeks— kicks off May 3, 2021.
 Regardless of the outcome, we expect the Epic v.
 Apple trial to cast a bright light on Apple's App Store practices, potentially impacting how regulators, policymakers, and investors view Apple moving forward.

-Agenda items for the webinar discussion include:
+Agenda items for the webinar that were discussed include:

 Identification of key legal issues in Epic v.
 Apple trial